"We have no hope of solving our problems without harnessing the diversity, the energy and the creativity of all our people"

 The numbers Dr. Cheng cites are sobering.
 According to the 2019 AUA census, only 2% of urologists identify as Black and only 3.9% identify as Hispanic.

-“The need for stronger mentoring early on is imperative in order to get these numbers to move,” says Raj S. Pruthi, MD, MHA, FACS, Chair, UCSF Department of Urology.
+“The need for stronger mentoring early on is imperative in order to get these numbers to move,” says Raj S. Pruthi, MD, MHA, FACS, Professor, UCSF Department of Urology.
 “One-on-one relationships can be transformative by empowering these students to be stronger applicants and thereby better able to match with the university of their choice.
 I applaud the residents and program directors, Drs.
 Breyer, Hampson and Shindel for their creative efforts in starting this program,”

 Elements helpful in the interview process are good grades, solid research experience and drive.
 But, it is sometimes not enough to ace the curriculum.
 Applicants need to understand and overcome the “hidden curriculum.”
 Who better to teach that then those who have very recently made the cut?